 …OK I have to admit that picking the seeds out with your fingers is fun and kind of satisfying, but it’s nice to have an option now!

-Have you tried this pomegranate de-seeding trick before?
+Have you tried this trick to de-seed a pomegranate?
 What’s your favorite way to use pomegranate seeds at this time of year?

 MORE POST YOU MIGHT LIKE